Click on images to see larger view

 Occasionally swarming honeybee colonies may get into wall voids or other structural areas of buildings and establish a flourishing hive.
 When this occurs, the safest and best approach is to remove the entire colony.
 For information on beekeepers in your area who remove bees, contact your local Cooperative Extension Center or the Connecticut Beekeepers Association.
 Prompt removal is recommended before the colony grows and stores considerable amounts of honey.
 As a last resort, a professional pesticide applicator may be contacted.

 In most cases, bees and wasps will not sting unless they or their nests are threatened.
 Try to avoid bees and wasps whenever possible rather than trying to kill them.
 Nests should be destroyed only if they are dangerously close to building entrances, in shrubs, lawns or other areas where they pose a threat to humans from accidental disturbance.
+Carpenter bees rarely tunnel into painted or varnished wood.
+Stained wood will not be protected.

 Yellow jackets, hornets and paper wasps do not reuse their nests the following year.
 Only the queens will survive after the first hard frosts during the fall.
 This may help you decide if you want to risk being stung during a control operation, especially if the nest is in a rarely visited portion of the property.